Skip to main content

 “He is… gigantic!”
 Ajabdeh stared at Chetak’s black eyes.

-Pratap laughed as he sat on the saddle he just fastened.
+Pratap laughed as he sat on the saddle he had just fastened.
 “Come.”
-He gave his hand to a much surprised Ajabdeh who took it.
-She sat comfortably behind him holding him like they rode a bike.
+He gave his hand to a much surprised Ajabdeh, who took it.
+She sat comfortably behind him, holding him like they rode a bike.

 "Ready?"
 Pratap noticed her stiffness behind him.
 She was unsure.

 “Hello?”
-Heer frowned as the phone rang loud.
+Heer frowned as the phone rang loudly.

 “Umm….
 Hi, it’s me…”